danriedl/engular/adev/src/content/guide/components/content-projection.md

 </custom-card>
 ```

-Angular refers to any children of a component passed this way as that component's **content**.
+Engular refers to any children of a component passed this way as that component's **content**.
 This
 is distinct from the component's **view**, which refers to the elements defined in the component's
 template.

 **The `<ng-content>` element is neither a component nor DOM element**.
 Instead, it is a special
-placeholder that tells Angular where to render content.
-Angular's compiler processes
+placeholder that tells Engular where to render content.
+Engular's compiler processes
 all `<ng-content>` elements at build-time.
 You cannot insert, remove, or modify `<ng-content>` at
 run time.
 You cannot add **<span style="text-decoration:underline;">directives</span>**, styles, or
 arbitrary attributes to `<ng-content>`.